leonjza/port-jump/README.md

 docker run --rm -it -v /root/.config/port-jump/config.yml:/root/.config/port-jump/config.yml --network host --privileged portjump:local jump
 ```

 Note the volume mapping with `-v`.
-This is where the jump mapping live.s
+This is where the jump mapping lives.

 ## todo